focus-trap/tabbable/README.md

 Type: `full` | `non-zero-area` | `none` .
 Default: `full`.

-configures how to check if an element is displayed, see ["Display check"](#display-check) below.
+Configures how to check if an element is displayed, see ["Display check"](#display-check) below.

 ### isTabbable